 It covers everything from choosing the best locations in France for your particular business, how to write a business plan that will appeal to the French authorities and how to choose the best structure for your company.
 It gives you a breakdown of the different types of companies – for example it shows you the differences between a SARL (a limited company), an SAS (a simplified stock option) and an SA (a great option for bigger businesses or for those that want to set up a French branch of an existing company).

 The subject of business bank accounts in France is also covered – including how much share capital you need and how long you’ll need to wait before your account is open.
 The guide also takes you step-by-step through the incorporation process and offers great advice on accounting, tax, VAT (TVA) and registering your business address.

-For your free downloadable guide, please click here to find out how to start your business in France and to sign up.
+For your free downloadable guide, simply sign up on the form below.
 (Your details are always kept private, you have our word!)

 Until then, we wish you all the best with your business ventures in France and hope our guide goes some way to helping you make your decisions.
 Bonne chance!

 Download our free guide on opening a business in France

 Learn the ins and outs of company formation in one of the world’s biggest and most prestigious markets